HaiqiChenLab/Slideseq_SSC_Niche/README.md

 ### Post-RCTD Analyses.ipynb

-    Assign cell type based on the cell type weights calculated by RCTD; Plot data.
+    Assign cell type based on the cell type weights calculated by RCTD, plot data, and calculate the neighborhood enrichment score for the SPG subtypes.

 ### Differential Gene Expression Analysis for Undiff vs Diff SPG Neighborhood.R